thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 }
 ```

-We map over all of our errors, and convert them into diagnostics.
+We map over each error, and convert it into a diagnostic.
 Conversion is done by a gigantic match expression, with each case producing a human readable string and a span from our error.
 We won't cover every case.
 They get rote very fast.